docker/docs/content/security/for-admins/enforce-sign-in/_index.md

 ## How is sign-in enforced?

-When Docker Desktop starts and it detects a `registry.json` file, the following occurs:
+When Docker Desktop starts and it detects a registry key, a `.plist` file or `registry.json` file, the following occurs:

 - A **Sign in required!** prompt appears requiring the user to sign